bradfrost/atomic-design/chapter-5.md

 - **Make it adaptable** by counting on change and establishing a clear governance plan.
 - **Make it maintainable** by seeking the Holy Grail and making it easy to deploy and communicate changes to the design system.
 - **Make it cross-disciplinary** by making your pattern library become a watering hole the entire organization can gather around.
-- **Make it approachable** by making an attractive, easy-to-use pattern library with helpful documentation.
+- **Make it approachable** by making an attractive, easy-to-use style guide with helpful accompanying documentation.
-- **Make it visible** to communicate change, increase accountability, and help with recruiting efforts.
+- **Make it visible** by communicating change, evangelizing the design system, and making it public.
 - **Make it bigger** by including brand, voice and tone, code, design principles, and writing guidelines.
 - **Make it agnostic** by naming patterns according to their structure rather than their context or content.
 - **Make it contextual** by demonstrating what patterns make up a particular pattern and showing where each pattern is utilized.